protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 It will transfer rewards where epoch->feeHandler has been claimed by the pool and not yet by the member.
 This contract will keep locked remainings from rounding at a wei level.

-**In order for a member to call sucesfully this function for a specific epoch, claimRewardsMaster needs to be executed before for the same epoch.**
+**In order for a member to call succesfully this function for a specific epoch, claimRewardsMaster needs to be executed before for the same epoch.**

 ---
 function **`claimRewardsMaster`**(uint256[] memory _epochGroup) public